celtera/avendish/book/src/writing_processors/ports.metadatas.helpers.md

 # Widget helpers

+> Supported bindings: depending on the underlying data type

 To simplify the common use case of defining a port such as "slider with a range", a set of common helper types is provided.

 Here is our example, now as refined as it can be ; almost no character is superfluous or needlessly repeated except the names of controls: